 - Reading Comprehension: Directors have to read a lot of written material, including scripts.

-- Verbal Communication: You must be able to orally convey information so they can understand what they need to do.
+- Verbal Communication: They must be able to orally convey information so people can understand what they need to do.

-- Interpersonal Skills: In addition to having strong verbal communication and listening skills, you must be able to coordinate your actions with those of other people.
-You need the ability to negotiate with and persuade your cast and crew, as well as empathize and sympathize with them.
+- Interpersonal Skills: In addition to having strong verbal communication and listening skills, directors must be able to coordinate their actions with those of other people.
+They need the ability to negotiate with and persuade the cast and crew, as well as empathize and sympathize with them.

-- Management: As a director, you must be able to provide instruction, give useful feedback, and assume responsibility when things don't go well.
+- Management: A director must be able to provide instruction, give useful feedback, and assume responsibility when things don't go well.

-- Critical Thinking: To solve problems, you will have to identify and evaluate possible solutions before choosing the best one.
+- Critical Thinking: To solve problems, they identify and evaluate possible solutions before choosing the best one.

-- Time Management: This skill will allow you to complete the multitude of tasks for which you will be responsible as a director.
+- Time Management: This skill allows them to complete the multitude of tasks for which they are responsible as a director.

-- Creativity: You will call upon your creativity to interpret scripts and other material.
+- Creativity: Directors call upon their creativity to interpret scripts and other material.